davedittrich/python_secrets/README.rst

 * Secrets are stored in *unencrypted* form in the environments directories.
-Permissions are set to limit access, but this is not an "encrypt data data at rest" solution like `Vault by Hashicorp`_.
+Permissions are set to limit access, but this is not an "encrypt data at rest" solution like `Vault by Hashicorp`_.

 * Does not handle secure distributed access for users on remote systems.
 You must use something like `Vault by Hashicorp`_ or `libfuse/sshfs`_ for secure